goharShoukat/Waves-and-Sea-State-Modelling/README.md

 - Seed value for the kfromw function is set at 0.
 - The Wave_Field Class Functions, particularly, velocity and pressure, calculate these properties at a particular time.
 To obtain time marching solutions, loop needs to be used along with these functions.
 - The Morisons Class is a child class of the Set_Wave_Field Class but is not dependent on the Wave_Field class.
+- The coefficient function will be adressed to accept arrays

 These limitations are imposed to keep the first release simple.
 A patch will be released in the next couple of months to fix this.